Overview

 -

-If you're pregnant or thinking about becoming pregnant, you might need to delay surgery until after you're done having children.
-Pelvic floor exercises or a pessary may help relieve your symptoms in the meantime.
-The benefits of surgery can last for many years, but there's some risk of prolapse happening again — which may mean another surgery at some point.
+If you're pregnant or thinking about becoming pregnant, your healthcare professional may suggest that you not have surgery until you're done having children.
+Pelvic floor exercises or a pessary may help ease your symptoms in the meantime.

 Lifestyle and home remedies

-To perform Kegel exercises, follow these steps:
+To do Kegel exercises, follow these steps:

 - Work up to holding the contraction for 10 seconds at a time.